It’s no secret that knowing how to make cannabutter gives you a new, interesting way of consuming cannabis.

 Dosing, ingredients and tools for making weed butter

-These are the ingredients and tools you will be needing for preparing a batch of cannabutter with the Greencamp weed butter recipe.
+These are the ingredients and tools you will need for a batch of Greencamp cannabutter.

 Also, keep in mind that cannabutter MUST sit in the fridge for at least a day in order to gain solidity, so always make it a day ahead of whatever event you might be getting ready for.